Giroux's hat trick helps Flyers clinch playoff berth - WDEF

 And Philadelphia set a club record for the quickest two goals when Giroux fired past Lundqvist’s glove side with a wrist shot from the slot just 6 seconds after Raffl’s tally to make it 4-0.
 Raffl set up the play by intercepting a Rangers pass at the blue line and dropping a pass to Giroux.

-The fans unleashed a thunderous “M-V-P!” ”M-V-P!” chant for Giroux when he was shown on the video board.
+The fans unleashed a thunderous “M-V-P!” ”M-V-P!” chant for Giroux when he was shown on the video board after his second tally.

 And Giroux had the sold-out crowd of 20,028 in a frenzy when he scored his third on a breakaway with 9:49 left in the third period.
 Hundreds of hats littered the ice, causing a seven-minute delay, and Giroux smiled on the video board and waved to the crowd, which gave him a standing ovation.